ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/prereq.rst

 - :ref:`Install developer tools<develop-install-top>`
   if you will be developing software on this system.

-- :ref:`Replicate<replicate-install-top>` a configured node
-  to other nodes in the cluster.

-- :ref:`Configure a multi-node cluster<cluster-install>`
-  for systems that will be used for production.
+- Configure a multi-node cluster for systems that will be used for production.

 - :ref:`Upgrade<upgrade-install-top>` from an earlier version